cacciatc/happiNES/lib/README.txt

    main.rb is an example of running a happiNES instance and at the moment is probably not that interesting.
 If I were you I would check out the debugger in debugger.rb.
 Below is a list of commands currently supported by the debugger as well as some other items of note:

    When you start a debugger session it will create the NES hardware, load a rom, load any configuration files (more info. at the bottom of this page), and then sit on the prompt.
+You can jump to the prompt at any time thus pausing execution, by sending an SIGINT to the debugger (Ctrl+C):

 'g' -> "go":
    Runs the program till a break is reached, you signal it to pause, or something bad happens.